michaelzhuchen/mito-evolution/benchmarks/README.md

 ## Overview

-This folder contains scripts used to perform abSENSE-HMM analysis.
-The analysis takes as input the phylogenetically-resolved orthogroups from the Zenodo archive (```doi.org/10.5281/zenodo.20672825```).
+This folder contains scripts used to perform benchmark analysis.

 ### Typical workflow